-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11 above. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairperson of the Employment Committee or, if they are not available, the vice-Chairperson of absence occasioned by illness or other reason and that person shall report such absence to the employment committee at its next meeting. - c The Chairperson of the personnel committee or in their absence, the vice-Chairperson shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk/RFO.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the employment committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee (or other employees) shall contact the Chairperson of the complaints committee or in his absence, the vice-Chairperson of the complaints committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of complaints committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk/RFO relates to the Chairperson or vice-Chairperson of the complaints committee, this shall be communicated to another member of the complaints committee, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The Council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to (post holder) and/or the Chairperson of the Council.
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Personnel Committee or, if they are not available, the vice-Chair of absence occasioned by illness or other reason and that person shall report such absence to the Personnel Committee at its next meeting. - The Chair of the Personnel Committee or in their absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk/RFO.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Personnel committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Complaints committee or in his absence, the vice-Chair of the Complaints committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Complaints committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk/RFO relates to the Chair or vice-Chair of the Complaints committee, this shall be communicated to another member of the Complaints committee, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f)